cicada-lang/cicada-solo/books/the-little-typer-exercises/src/02-recess.md

 Pie explains what is wrong with them, and sometimes adds a helpful hint.

-What might be wrong with an expression?

-- Xie: User experience might be designed out of the narrative above.
+- Xie: A type system interact with people by providing feedback about ones reasoning.
+  It is upon this feedback, we design the user experience of our services.

+  - Good error messages.
+  - Let the checker explain the process of its type checking.